Skip to main content

 Frederick was one of the most brilliant and influential figures of the Middle Ages and ruled a vast area, beginning with Sicily and extending through Italy to Germany.

 For his many-sided activities, dynamic personality and talents, Frederick II has been called the greatest of all German emperors, perhaps even of all medieval rulers.
 He built upon the work of his Norman predecessors and forged an early absolutist state bound together by an efficient secular bureaucracy.
-He was known to his contemporaries as Stupor mundi for his incredible accomplishments, enjoying a reputation as a Renaissance man and polymath, a visionary stateman, an inspiring naturalist, scholar, mathematician, architect, poet and composer.
+He was known to his contemporaries as Stupor mundi for his incredible accomplishments, enjoying a reputation as a Renaissance man and polymath, a visionary statesman, an inspiring naturalist, scholar, mathematician, architect, poet and composer.
 Not only that, but he also spoke six languages.

 As an avid patron of science and the arts, Frederick II played a significant role in promoting literature and poetry.
 He was also the first monarch to formally outlaw trial by ordeal.